Let's Do Structure and Interpretation of Computer Programs (SICP)

 (find-p start 0)))

-Testing the same trillion large input I get a runtime ratio on average of 1.21/.609 or ~ 2 the ratio we were looking for, so it was the repeated if predicate slowing the runtime down.
+Testing the same trillion large input I get a runtime ratio on average of 1.21/.609 or ~2 the ratio we were looking for as it was the repeated if predicate slowing the runtime down.

 Ex 1.25 The 'A lisp hacker' solution the call to fast-expt will keep on going squaring gigantic numbers until it returns the square whereas expmod every loop calls remainder with m on delayed computations so when they get to the delayed squaring ops they are small.
 If you hand evaluate expmod for 37 modulo 7 I think the biggest square in all the returns was 36.